lloydlobo/homely-recipes/CONTRIBUTING.md

-# Welcome to the Homely Recipes contributing guide
+# Welcome to the Octavia Recipes contributing guide

 Thank you so much for taking the time to contribute to our project! :sparkles: